skjafar/Portenta_Cube_Template/README.md

 **VERY IMPORTANT NOTE: AFTER THIS YOUR BOARD WILL NO LONGER WORK WITH THE ARDUINO IDE.**

+If you want to return the board to its original state you will have to flash the [ArduinoCore-mbed bootloader](https://github.com/arduino/ArduinoCore-mbed/tree/master/bootloaders/PORTENTA_H7).
+I tested the [**portentah7_bootloader_mbed_hs_v2.bin**](https://github.com/arduino/ArduinoCore-mbed/blob/master/bootloaders/PORTENTA_H7/portentah7_bootloader_mbed_hs_v2.bin) and it worked fine.

 We need to put the controller in DFU mode in order to flash it, there are two ways of acheiving this:
 * Soldering a wire to the BOOT pin on the back of the board